Posted on August 22nd, 2005

 Happy holidays.
 There are two new Recipher tunes uploaded.
 The first is a drum and bass remix of Dance of the Sugar Plum Fairy called Sugar Plum Hardstep.
 The second is a heavy and dark drum and bass tune with the name Blue Destruction.
 Both can be found on the Recipher page.
 Please send us feedback from the contact page.

-It’s been over 6 long years since the Beastie Boys have graced our CD players and turntables with a new album.
+It’s been over 6 long years since the Beastie Boys have graced our cd players and turntables with a new album.
 It was well worth the wait.
 What is a review of the Beastie Boys doing on a website about experimental electronic art?
 Well, in my opinion, Beastie Boys is one of the most experimental groups that I have come across as an avid music listener.
 Not in a sense of how many snares can you fit into a single bar without it sounding like white noise, but in their mastery of a very diverse group of genres.
 They can’t be classified; they are the Beastie Boys.

 To the 5 Boroughs is somewhat different from every previous release of their’s to date, but they still manage to come with the signature Beastie sound, minus the obvious (vocals).
 This album is reminiscent of Paul’s Boutique feel and similar to the futuristic, electronic hip hop joints on Hello Nasty.
 Basically, it’s a good mix of their older and newer hip hop.
 There is no chilled, jam songs like the album of In Sound From Way Out which was somewhat disappointing.